mhelkey/ecs171/ReadMe.md

 yhat_test = model2.predict(X_test)
 ```

-We used a classification report to find the accuracy metrics with this model, and created a similar one with overfitting to increase our recall.
+We used a classification report to find the performance metrics with this model, and created a similar model using overfitting to increase recall for people with heart disease.

 ### Model 3
 We created a Logistic Regression model with overfitting: